 - Location-Based: Customer nearest to the driver will be serviced first.

-If you wish to know more how much will it cost to build a food ordering app, we recommend you read our famous blog.
+If you wish to know more how much will it cost to build a food ordering app or a food clone app like Ubereats or Zomato, we recommend you to read this interesting article.
 If you’re aiming to build the next disruptive on-demand food startup, get in touch with us!
 We can help you with our formidable technology expertise in the area.